Keming-Z/user_list/README.md

 # user list

-A simple demo of user list, based on MEAN stack.
+A practice of MEAN stack, using AngularJS service, directive, RESTful API, etc.

-Implemented infinite scrolling feature.
+Implemented features like create new user, edit information, delete user, search user.
+Lazy loading by using infinite scrolling to display the user list.